Topics of plans for the section "Knowledge"

 1. The concept of scientific knowledge.

-2. Distinctive signs of scientific knowledge:
+2. Distinctive features of scientific knowledge:

 a) objectivity;